mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 [string literals](https://www.baeldung.com/java-literals).
 When _intern()_ is called on a string, this pool is searched for an equal string.
 If found, the one from pool is returned.
 Otherwise, the current string is added to the pool.
-Thus, interning is nothing but a cache of strings, and method name stands for _"add this string to internal pool"_.
+Thus, interning is nothing but a cache of strings, and method name stands for _"add this string to the internal pool"_.

 That's all there is to it.